A comprehensive breakdown of review generation and how online reviews impact your bottom line.

-- A follow-up to any subsequent message related to the issue left in the negative review
+- A follow-up to any subsequent message related to the issue left in the review

-Negative reviews can contribute to your online reputation by boosting authenticity and building trust with consumers.
-According to the Spiegel Research Center, the likelihood of purchase peaks at a star-rating of 4.0 - 4.7, and then decreases as the rating nears a 5.0 rating.
+Negative reviews can boost your online reputation by promoting authenticity and building consumer trust.
+According to the Spiegel Research Center, the likelihood of purchase peaks at a star rating of 4.0 - 4.7 and then decreases as the rating nears a 5.0 rating.
 Rather than disregarding negative online reviews, respond to them promptly and professionally.

 Transforming Customer Insight into Future Solutions

-As the saying goes, being proactive is always better than being reactive.
+Being proactive is always better than being reactive.
 This statement especially holds true when it comes to online review generation.
-While it’s not always possible to know what a customer will need, proactively solving your customer’s problems has proven to pay big dividends.
+While it's not always possible to know what a customer will need, proactively solving your problem has paid big dividends.